kommander/cannot/README.md

 Throwing errors without a reason doesn't make sense, does it?
 So  the majority of errors have a reason which is known, like "because the database had a hiccup" or "the network was down". _Cannot_ errors support _reasons_ to make handling them easier than reacting to a single error code of "user_loading_failed" or "connection_failure". _Cannot_ errors gently remind you that there always is a reason for an error, by adding "(No reason)" to the error message, if no reason is given.

-## Enforcing Error Handling
+## Recovery
-Errors should be handled and never ever be silently dropped.
+`Brokens` should be handled and never ever be silently dropped.
 Most errors can be recovered from, which makes the overall user experience better and the application more stable as it becomes self sufficient.
-This approach supports a _Self Healing Architecture_, in which the application can _reason_ about what happened and react accordingly.
+This approach supports a _Self Healing Architecture_, in which the application can _reason_ about what happened and choose a recovery strategy.

 ### Code Editor Snippets